TravelMapping/DataProcessing/siteupdate/python-teresco/DataStructure.md

 The global `highway_systems` is a list of `HighwaySystem` objects, one per system in `systems.csv`.

+The global `all_waypoints` is a `WaypointQuadtree` that stores all waypoints in a conveniently and efficiently searchable spatial data structure.

+The global `traveler_lists` is a list of `TravelerList` objects, one for each traveler's list file that is processed.

+The globals `active_only_mileage_by_region`, `active_preview_mileage_by_region`, and `overall_mileage_by_region` are each `dict`s that track overall project mileage.
+* `active_preview_mileage_by_region` has keys which are region codes, and values that are the overall mileage on all active or preview systems in that region
+* `active_only_mileage_by_region` has keys which are region codes, and values that are the overall mileage on only active systems in that region
+* `system_region_mileages` has keys which are system codes, and values that are themselves `dict` objects that have keys which are region codes and values that are the mileage within that region for the system.

 Each `HighwaySystem` object has
 * the csv fields from its entry in `systems.csv' (system name, country, full name, color, tier, level)
 * a list of `Route` objects in its field `route_list`